mage0r/Tapestry-Control/README.md

 This is a very specific project for a very specific piece.

-That said, the pieces that make up this design are pretty common so there is almost certainly something that can help others.
+That said, the components that make up this design are pretty common so there is almost certainly something that can help others.

 FEATURES
 --------